faraway1nspace/Flexible-R-SliceSampler/README.md

     - e.g. let's say a part of your Gibbs-sampling depends on a Hidden-Markov-Model process that is unavailable in JAGS/BUGS, like sampling of HMM-states.
 You can sample from these states outside of the slice sampler using conventional HMM R-code, then run the Slice Sampler conditional on those states as "data", and repeat.
 - **BUGS/JAGS is annoying** - why code in BUGS/JAGS if you can do it better & faster in R?

-### Why you Shouldn't use Flexible-R-SliceSampler (vs. JAGS or BUGS)
+### Reasons NOT to use Flexible-R-SliceSampler (vs. JAGS/BUGS)
-- You don't understand likelihoods and can't compute them yourself
-- You have a simple model that is easily run in JAGS
+- You have a simple model with simple data that is easily run in JAGS/BUGS
+- You're unfamiliar with likelihoods and have difficulty making R-likelihood functions

 ## Syntax Comparison to JAGS

 Let's run a Zero-Inflated poisson model, with poisson variable `lambda` and zero-inflation variable `psi`.
 Let's say the data is simply: `y <- c(1,0,0,0,10,0,3,0,0,0,0,0,0,30)`.

 In JAGS, the model syntax would be:

 ```R
 jags_model_syntax <- "model{